|

 If everything is pastel, try a brightly colored version.
 If everything is feminine, try a masculine version.

 You can also do the opposite.
-Look at what’s popular and come up with your own take on it.
-If it’s already popular, your item may gain traction easier.
+Look at what’s popular and develop your own take on it.
+If it’s already popular, your item may gain traction more easily.

 Consider pain points.
-If you’re having trouble thinking about ideas, try to consider what problems your audience has and how a digital download could solve them.
+If you’re having trouble coming up with ideas, consider your audience’s problems and how a digital download could solve them.

 Get Organized